Weinland Park: Huckleberry House

 Located at 1421 Hamlet Street, its primary function is a shelter for youths.
 Within the house are multiple programs for supporting youths with mental, emotional, and physical problems.
 It is a safe space for troubled youths to come and stay (overnight if they want) and receive assistance.

 Orton Memorial Laboratory

 Built in 1929 and positioned at 1445 Summit Street, Orton Memorial Laboratory was originally used as the headquarters for the Standard Pyrometric Cone Company.
-The company was established by the son of the founding President of The Ohio State University.
+The company was established by the son of the founding President of Ohio State University.
 The laboratory was designed by Howard Dwight Smith, the same architect who designed the Thompson Library and Ohio Stadium.
 A recent rehabilitation project turned the laboratory into a modern, industrial office space.

 Weinland Park

 Located at 1280 Summit St., the park is 3.92 acres and features picnic space, a playground and a basketball court.

 Godman Guild

 This building was originally the Sixth Avenue Elementary school building.
 It was neglected after closing in 1974 until it was converted to Godman Guild's East Office in 1990.
 The Godman Guild Association itself was founded in 1898 as a settlement house.
 At its site in Weinland Park, it facilitates programs that support community members and catalyze their success.
 Such programs include youth programming, adult education, health and wellness programs, and a community garden.